iifl-logo

 AUDITORS AND THEIR REPORTS

 Pursuant to the provisions of Section 139 of the Companies Act, 2013 and the Companies (Audit and Auditors) Rules, 2014, Audit Committee and Board of Directors of the Company had reappointed M/s.
 Karia & Shah, Chartered Accountants (FRN: 112203W), as a Statutory Auditors of the Company for second term of five years from conclusion of 30th Annual General Meeting till conclusion of 35th Annual General Meeting of the Company to be held in the year 2027 at a remuneration of Rs.1,50,000 (Rupee One Lakh Fifty Thousand only) excluding out of pocket expenses.
+As per said resolution the Board has power to make revision in the fees of the Statutory Auditor.
 The Company has received a confirmation from the Auditors that they are not disqualified to act as the Auditors and are eligible to hold the office as Auditors of the Company.

 Statutory Auditors Report